heiseonline/shariff/README.md

 **Shariff** `(/ˈʃɛɹɪf/)` is an open-source, low-maintenance, high-privacy solution maintained by German computer magazine c't and heise online.

 Shariff consists of two parts: a simple JavaScript client library and an optional server-side component.
-The latter fetches the number of likes and plus-ones.
+The latter fetches the number of likes or shares.
 Share buttons and share counts work without a connection between your visitors' browsers and *social networks* (unless they decide to share, of course).

 **Shariff-Plus** is maintained by [me](https://github.com/richard67).
 It can be used instead of the Shariff JavaScript client library and optionally uses the original Shariff's server-side component.